Difference between Outer apply and outer join

 As you can see this becomes a more complex query since we now require aggregates and single-row expressions in order to calculate our own percentages.
 It also very quickly becomes unclear what we were trying to do.

-If we use CROSS APPLY doing this is simply:
+CROSS APPLY doing this is simply: SELECT *

 FROM Vehicles V